 Mexican Cinnamon sticks are actually Ceylon Cinnamon sticks imported almost exclusively from the Island of Sri Lanka.
 Soft and easily to crumble or grind. it is known as Canela in Mexico.
 A subtle sophisticated taste that never overpowers a recipe and adds to depth of flavor.
 Mexican Cinnamon or Ceylon Cinnamon is very fragrant and the only Cinnamon that should be used in all traditional Mexican recipes.

 Mexicans who immigrated to the United States forget this distinction and start using far inferior and very different Cassia Cinnamon which is what is available in the United States.
 And they wonder why the recipe is not quite the same as back at home.
-It never strikes them, it is the type of Cinnamon they used.
+It never strikes them, that it is the type of Cinnamon they used.

 Many US Mexican stores sell Cassia Cinnamon because of the difficulty of getting real Mexican Cinnamon.
-If you see Cinnamon sticks at a Mexican store don't automatically assume it is real Mexican Cinnamon, which is soft and fragile and not hard and brittle like Cassia Cinnamon is.
+If you see Cinnamon sticks at a Mexican store don't automatically assume it is real Mexican Cinnamon, which is soft and fragile and not hard like Cassia Cinnamon is.

 The Mexican name for Cinnamon is Canela.
 The vast bulk of Cinnamon that Mexico consumes (96%) is imported Ceylon Cinnamon.
 Ceylon Cinnamon or to give its proper scientific name Cinnamomum Zeylanicum, comes from the tiny Island of Sri Lanka located on the southern tip of India.